C++ Math fdim

 Positive difference between two numbers is :0

-In this example, value of x is less than the value of y so fdim function returns zero value.
+In this instance, when the value of x is smaller than the value of y, the fdim function will yield a result of zero.